 ….but a bigger part of me knows this will never happen again.

 I’m now a mother.
-I have two children to care for and I often don’t acknowledge how difficult that is.
+I have three children to care for and I often don’t acknowledge how difficult that is.
 It’s both physically and mentally exhausting.
 On the outside I’m just going for little walks, going for playdates, going to the park, going for coffees, reading stories, painting pictures, building towers and making cupcakes.
 None of this is particularly demanding, it’s not hard!
-But jeeze, it’s exhausting in a way you can’t explain until you’ve spend 2-3 days straight looking after a 2 year old and a 3 year old.
+But jeeze, it’s exhausting in a way you can’t explain until you’ve spent 2-3 days straight looking after a 2 year old and a 3 year old.
 Even I don’t really understand why it’s so hard but it is.

 I’m constantly breaking up fights, constantly persuading and cajoling and encouraging and always staying so positive.
 ‘Good job!
 Well done!
 You’re so clever!
 That’s great!’
 This constant upbeat positivity is exhausting in itself.